CAS & King's College London Computing Teachers' Conference (CKC 2025)

 Face to Face

-Join us at the Computing at School & King’s College London Computing Teachers’ Conference for a day of exciting speakers and discussions, as well as hands-on workshops on classroom computing and more.
+Join us at the Computing at School & King’s College London (CKC) London Computing Teachers’ Conference for a day of exciting speakers and discussions, as well as hands-on workshops on classroom computing and more.

-The day will feature a mixture of keynote lectures and hands-on workshops.
-Registration will start at 9:30 for a 10:00 start and the conference will finish around 17:00.
-Confirmed speakers so far include:
+The program includes presentations, workshops and panels.
+Registration will start at 9:30 for a 10:00 start and the conference will finish at 17:15.
+Session topics are:

 Refreshments